6th September 2023

 Things to do in the Lake District when it Rains

-It gives you the chance to see exactly how the mine works and how the Westmorland Green Slate is extracted.
-The tours also include a historical element and there is even the chance to follow the original miner’s track using a series of metal cables, rungs, ladders and bridges – if you’re feeling particularly brave.
+It gives you the chance to see exactly how the mine works and how the renowned Westmorland green slate is extracted.
+The tours also include a historical element and there is even the chance to follow the original miner’s track, using a series of metal cables, rungs, ladders and bridges, if you’re feeling brave.

-With its stunning gardens (perhaps not on the rainiest of days), an owl centre and beautifully decorated rooms to explore, many ‘strange happenings’ have been recorded at Muncaster over the years and it is great even in wet weather, especially if you take a walk under the cover of the canopy in Bluebell Wood.
+With its stunning gardens (perhaps not on the rainiest of days), an owlery and ornately decorated rooms to explore, many ‘unusual happenings’ have been reported at Muncaster over the decades, and it’s an interesting afternoon even in wet weather, especially if you take a stroll under the cover of the canopy in Bluebell Wood.

-There’s the chance to sample a mix of tipples along the way and the onsite bistro serves up lunch, afternoon tea and dinner once you’ve had your fill of the drinks – and you’re not far from the River Derwent if you’re in need of some fresh air to walk it all off.
+There’s the chance to sample a mix of tipples along the way and the on-site bistro serves up lunch, afternoon tea and dinner once you’ve had your fill of the drinks.
+You are also not far from the River Derwent if in need of some fresh air to walk it all off.

-It is a true gem offering up artistic and natural feats of beauty and the chance to explore the former home of a highly-acclaimed visionary.
-You can explore the Ruskin Museum and learn all about his time living in the Lakes.
-While discovering fine furnishings, beautiful paintings and many of Ruskin’s most treasured possessions.
-Brantwood also boasts 250 acres of gardens which are beautiful whatever the weather.
+It is a ‘hidden gem’, providing both artistic and natural feats of beauty and the chance to explore the former home of a highly-acclaimed visionary.
+You can explore the Ruskin Museum and learn about his time living in the Lakes, while examining fine furnishings, beautiful paintings and many of Ruskin’s most treasured possessions.
+Brantwood also boasts 250 acres of gardens, which are beautiful whatever the weather.

-A holiday during the colder months doesn’t have to spoil your visit.
-It can even make some attractions more unique and there are plenty of things to do in the Lake District when it rains – even if you’re forced to swap hiking the fells for stately homes and museums.
+A holiday during the colder months does not mean you have to hide away indoors, should you not wish to, of course!
+It can even make some attractions more unique and there are plenty of things to do in the Lake District when it rains, even if you’re forced to swap the fells for stately homes and museums.